FrankHeimes/WimLibScripts/Manual.md

 ```
 To continue the script, answer `Y`.

-The scripts `Backup.ps1` and `Restore.ps1` restart itself with Administrator privileges if it is started from a limited account.
+The scripts that require elevated privileges restart themselves with Administrator privileges if started from a limited account.

 All scripts contain a configuration section with default parameters.
 You can run the scripts interactively or execute them using the default parameters.